unrealwork/atsd-use-cases/how-to/docker/README.md

 ## Webhook Solution

-The proposed solution retrieves the most recent record from the Docker Hub build history for all projects in the specified namespace and sends an HTTP notification to the consuming web service that you specify if the build status is not `3` or `10`, as well as when the status remains at `0` (Queued) for more than 1 hour.
+The proposed solution retrieves the most recent record from the Docker Hub build history for all projects in the specified namespace and sends an HTTP notification to the consuming web service that you specify if the build status is not `3` or `10`, as well as when the status remains at `0` (Queued) for more than one hour.

 ### Webhook Payload `on-success`

-Sample request payload generated by the Docker Hub webhook when the build succeeds.
+A sample request payload generated by the Docker Hub webhook when the build succeeds is shown below.
 These notifications will continue to be generated by Docker Hub.

 ```json
 {